Basis of the consolidation

 Changes in expected useful lives

-There were no changes in estimates of expected useful lives in either 2015 or 2014.
+There were no changes in estimates of expected useful lives in 2019.

 The carrying amount of goodwill consists of historical cost less accumulated impairment.
 Impairment tests are performed annually in order to determine whether the carrying amount of the goodwill has been impaired.
 On the disposal of entities or cash-generating units, the goodwill attributable to the entity or unit is taken into account in determining the result on disposal.